Frequently Asked Questions (FAQs)

 An intravenous, or IV, infusion is designed to deliver medicine directly into the bloodstream, so the medication can circulate throughout the body during infusion and get right to work.

-A subcutaneous injection is given under the skin, and the delivery of medication to the bloodstream is slower.
+By contrast, a subcutaneous injection is given under the skin, and the delivery of medication to the bloodstream is slower.

 What are the benefits of treatment with VYEPTI?